nativefier/nativefier/README.md

 - [x] More verbose & normal logging everywhere
 - [x] Disable logging by default in tests & add tasks to enable at any level.
 - [x] Fix icon not showing up on Linux
+- [x] Review .npmignore and published zip.
+Test installing it.
+- [ ] Stopping to webpack `app` template caused https://github.com/npm/cli/issues/757 .
+      Find a workaround or revert to webpack.
 - [ ] Add tests & typing
 - [ ] Add coverage report and improve coverage
 - [ ] Windows & macOS smoke test
 - [ ] More typing and testing of what's passed to electron-packager
-- [ ] Review .npmignore and published zip.
-Test installing it.
 - [ ] Address TODOs in code
 - [ ] Warn on using electron < 7